-Applicants may request up to a total of \$75,000 per year of up to two years plus 15 percent in Facilities & Administration costs.
+The International Center for Responsible Gaming (ICRG) invites investigators to apply for a two-year Large Grant to study online gambling in the U.S. Applicants may request up to a total of \$75,000 per year for up to two years, plus 15 percent in Facilities & Administration costs.
 Total amount that may be requested is \$172,500.